Verifying your identity on VA.gov

 What’s the fastest way to verify my identity online?

-If you have a Premium My HealtheVet or Premium DS Logon account, you can use your existing account to sign in.
-You already verified your identity when you got your Premium account.
-So you won’t need to verify your identity again on VA.gov.
-You can sign in now to start doing common tasks, like checking your claim status or sending a secure message to your health care team.
+If you have a Premium My HealtheVet or Premium DS Logon account, you already verified your identity when you got your Premium account.
+You can use your existing account to sign in to VA.gov to manage many of your benefits and services.

 How do I verify my identity online without a Premium account?